TheHive-Project/Synapse/docs/workflows/QRadar2alert.md

 ![](../img/qradar2alert/1-qradar-offenses.PNG)

-As his shift is about to end, he decides to raise alerts in TheHive for both offenses so Emma can take over them and investigate.
+As his shift is about to end, he decides to raise alerts in TheHive for both offenses so Emma can take them over and investigate.
-To do so, he leverages Synapse API and executes the following POST request:
+To do so, he just sends the following POST request to Synapse:

 ```
 curl --header "Content-Type: application/json" --request POST --data '{"timerange":10}'  http://synapse.stargazer.org/QRadar2alert